 Carry on making the most of the city at night by going on one of the many after-dark walks through the city.
 The cobbled paths of the ancient city lend themselves to the spooky walks, and it is a great way to see the city from a different perspective.
 If you decide to take a ghost walk, watch out for the Mackenzie Poltergeist - visitors to the Black Mausoleum, where his body is interred, have reported feeling cold, and being pinched, hit, pushed, and some even feel sick.

 If after-dark scares are not your thing, perhaps booze is?
 Scotland is the home of whisky and it would be unforgivable to go on holiday without seeing how the amber nectar of the north is made.

 The Scotch Whisky Experience is brilliant way to dip your toes, or rather, your tongue, into the world of whisky.
 Be warned though, after a tour around the finest distilleries in the world, a chemical reaction occurs whereby men become self-declared connoisseurs and refuse point-blank to drink the cheap stuff from the supermarket.
 This is a scientific fact.

 Eat some posh nosh

 Restaurant Martin Wishart has held its star since 2001 and serves some of the best food in the world.
 Tasting menus starts from £85, and lunch from Tuesday - Friday starts at £32.

 Take in a game

 Home to Hearts and Hibernian, make sure you catch a match during your time in Edinburgh.
-If Rugby is more your thing, you may be lucky enough to see a match at Murrayfield Stadium.
+If rugby is more your thing, you may be lucky enough to see a match at Murrayfield Stadium.